alekseygenerozov/zams_tidal_coupling/README.md

 T_[mass].csv: Tabulated (l=2 and 3) tidal coupling constants for ZAMS, solar metallicity stars between 0.1 and 100 solar masses.
 We follow the formalism of Press&Teukolsky 1977 (see also Lee&Ostriker 1986), and simply recalculate their overlap integrals (eq.
 38 in Press & Teukolsky) using MESA models and the GYRE stellar oscillation code (v.
 9793 and 5.0 respectively; sample in-lists are included in the repo).
 Each file contains two columns: the left column is eta, and the right column is the tidal coupling constant.
 The masses in the grid are listed in masses.txt.

-Note that Press&Teukolsky implicitly assume that the star is on a parabolic orbit.
+Note that Press&Teukolsky (PT) implicitly assume that the star is on a parabolic orbit.

 The two plots below show how the tidal coupling constants vary with stellar mass.
 For comparison, I also plot the tidal coupling constants for n=3 and n=3/2 polytropes as dash-dotted, green lines.